Montella feels victimised after AC Milan sacking

+Vincenzo Montella has described himself as a "victim" and believes he deserved more time at AC Milan.

-The 44-year-old was dismissed as head coach by the Rossoneri in November after a below-par start to the season, which had seen them fall 18 points behind then Serie A leader Napoli.
+The 44-year-old was dismissed as head coach by the Rossoneri in November after a below-par start to the season, which had seen them fall 18 points behind then Serie A leaders Napoli.

 Milan had finished sixth in the previous campaign, but although the club made 11 major signings in the transfer window, including Leonardo Bonucci, Andre Silva and Andrea Conti, results were poor.

-Montella has now spoken out and believes he was unfairly treated by the Italian giant.
+Montella has now spoken out and believes he was unfairly treated by the Italian giants.

 Speaking to Gazzetta dello Sport, he said: "Am I a victim?
 Definitely.